sameermali/script/linux.md

 grep -r --exclude-dir={dir1,dir2} keyword .

 # find total size of current directory
-du -h       // size of files human readable format du -ch      // grand total in human readable format du -ch -d 1 // sub-folder sizes in current folder 1 is max-depth size
+du -h                  // size of files human readable format du -ch                 // grand total in human readable format du -ch -d 1            // sub-folder sizes in current folder 1 is max-depth size du -ch -d 1 | sort -h  // sort by human numeric format

+# find examples
+find . -maxdepth 1 -type l -ls   // all symbolic links in current directory find . -name "*foo*"             // find all files which have foo in name recursively find . -name "*boo*" -exec md5sum '{}' + > checklist.chk  // find md5 sum of each file in directory

+# sort
+sort -h                // human numeric format

 # sum of size of files
 # if list is long there can be more than one total so awk and sum required